-Upon notification from the Authority of its election to redeem the Series 2016A Bonds, the Trustee is required under the Resolution to give notice of such redemption to the holders of the Series 2016A Bonds.
-Under the Resolution, the redemption notice must include: (i) CUSIP numbers; (ii) maturities; (iii) interest rate (if any maturity bears interest at different rates and all Series 2016A Bonds of such maturity are not being redeemed); (iv) the letters, numbers, or other distinguishing marks (if less than all Series 2016A Bonds of any like tenor, maturity, and interest rate are being redeemed); (v) if a partial redemption, the portions of the principal amount to be redeemed; and (vi) the redemption date and place.
-If a redemption notice will also include the redemption price, together with interest accrued to the redemption date, and that from and after such date interest thereon will cease to accrue and be payable.
-Under the Resolution, a redemption notice must be given to the holders of the Series 2016A Bonds to be redeemed not less than 30 days nor more than 45 days before the redemption date.
+Upon notification from the Authority of its election to redeem the Series 2017A Bonds, the Trustee is required under the Resolution to give notice of such redemption to the holders of the Series 2017A Bonds.
+Under the Resolution, the redemption notice must include: (i) CUSIP numbers; (ii) maturities; (iii) interest rate (if any maturity bears interest at different rates and all Series 2017A Bonds of such maturity are not being redeemed); (iv) the letters, numbers, or other distinguishing marks (if less than all Series 2017A Bonds of any like tenor, maturity, and interest rate are being redeemed); (v) if a partial redemption, the portions of the principal amount to be redeemed; and (vi) the redemption date and place.
+If a redemption is conditional, the redemption notice must include all conditions that must be satisfied.
+A redemption notice will also include the redemption price, together with interest accrued to the redemption date, and that from and after such date interest thereon will cease to accrue and be payable.
+Under the Resolution, a redemption notice must be given to the holders of the Series 2017A Bonds to be redeemed not less than 30 days nor more than 45 days before the redemption date.

-Failure to give any such notice to any particular bondholder will not affect the validity of the proceedings for the redemption of the Series 2016A Bonds not owned by such bondholder and failure of any bondholder to receive such notice will not affect the validity of the proposed redemption of the Series 2016A Bonds.
+Failure to give any such notice to any particular bondholder will not affect the validity of the proceedings for the redemption of the Series 2017A Bonds not owned by such bondholder and failure of any bondholder to receive such notice will not affect the validity of the proposed redemption of the Series 2017A Bonds.
 The Authority may provide notices of redemption at such additional times as it may determine necessary or appropriate.